ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: pre}

 A successful response looks like the following example.
 In this example, [data encryption in transit](/docs/vpc?topic=vpc-file-storage-vpc-eit) is enabled.
-The `transit_encryption` property value is `provider_managed`.

 ```json
 {